codatio/codat-docs/docs/integrations/commerce/shopify/commerce-shopify-requirements-public-apps.md

 3. Your app [creates a company](/codat-api#/operations/create-company) to represent the merchant.
 4. Your app [creates a data connection](/codat-api#/operations/create-data-connection) to Shopify.
 Supply the returned `companyId` in the request path and the platform key `fztf` in the body.

-   The endpoint returns a `linkUrl` value in the response.
+   A `linkUrl` value is returned.

-5. Your app forms a store-specific Link URL by appending the `Shop` value (stored in step two) to the `linkUrl` as a query parameter.
+5. Your app appends the `Shop` value (stored in step two) to the `linkUrl` as a query parameter to form a store-specific Link URL.

    ```
    https://link.codat.io/company/<companyId>?<shop-value>
    ```

-6. Your app redirects the merchant to the store-specific Link URL, including the `Shop` parameter.
+6. Your app redirects the merchant to the store-specific Link URL, including the `Shop` query parameter.
 7. Hosted Link is loaded in the merchant's browser.
 The merchant enters their Shopify credentials to authenticate.
 8. If authenticated, the merchant is redirected back to your app in the App Store.